Red Line (Stockholm Metro)

-The Red line (Röda linjen; officially Metro 2, but called Tub 2 ("Tube 2") internally), is one of the three Stockholm Metro lines.
+The Red Line (Röda linjen; officially Metro 2, but called Tub 2 ("Tube 2", or abbreviation for "Tunnelbana 2") internally) is one of the three Stockholm Metro lines.
 It has a total of 36 stations, of which four are cut and cover, 16 are tunneled, and 15 are on the surface.
 The line is a total of 41.238 km long.
 It consists of four branches with terminals in Fruängen and Norsborg in the southwest and Mörby centrum and Ropsten in the northeast.

-The "Red line" designation began in the late-1970s, and officially only since the 1990s, and comes from the fact that the route has been marked in red on Storstockholms Lokaltrafik's maps at least since the 1970s.
-Previously, the Red line had been coloured orange on the system map, but as new maps were printed with changes, the colour became increasingly redder in the 1980s.
+The "Red Line" designation began in the late-1970s, and officially only since the 1990s, and comes from the fact that the route has been marked in red on Storstockholms Lokaltrafik's maps at least since the 1970s.
+Previously, the Red Line had been coloured orange on the system map, but as new maps were printed with changes, the colour became increasingly redder in the 1980s.